aaaaaa123456789/gb-debug-information/debuginfo.md

       When this flag is set, the size field MUST be set to either zero or the [invalid value][def-invalid]; the former value indicates an unknown size, while the latter value indicates an overflowing size.
       If the address flag is cleared, this flag MUST be set, as a non-address symbol cannot have a size.
+* **Parent**: parent of the current symbol.
+  If this symbol is considered a descendant of another symbol, this field MAY be set to the index of that other symbol into the same symbol table.
+  (For example, a local label can have its corresponding global label as its parent.)
+  That index MUST be smaller than this entry's index; this ensures that no circular chains are created.
+  (In other words, the parent symbol MUST appear before the descendant symbol in the symbol table.)
+  Otherwise, this field is set to the [invalid index value][def-invalid].
 * Both reserved fields (the standalone one and the one in the bit-packed flags field) have no meaning assigned to them by this version of the specification.
   Like all reserved fields, they MUST be set to the [invalid value][def-invalid], which is an all-bits-set value in